Skylark0924/awesome-bimanual-manipulation/README.md

 # awesome-bimanual-manipulation

-Robot bimanual manipulation / dual-arm manipulation
+This repository is mainly about robot bimanual manipulation / dual-arm manipulation.
+This is an ongoing project now, so keep an eye on it.

 Related works are listed as follows: